Federal Voter ID Requirements: The Help America Vote Act (HAVA)

 If a person's vote is not counted, the law also requires that the voter be informed as to the reason why their ballot was not tallied.

 Past violations of HAVA have typically involved whether states or specific polling locations have established the systems and provided adequate resources to voters, as required by the law.
-This may often involve whether adequate information was posted at polling booths and/or whether sufficient information was provided for those individuals who did not have adequate ID, and voted (or failed to vote) using provisional ballots.
+This may often involve whether adequate information was posted at polling booths and/or whether sufficient information was provided for those individuals who did not have an adequate ID, and voted (or failed to vote) using provisional ballots.

 Know your Rights